IO-Design-Team/hive_ce/hive/README.md

 - The `init` call takes an `isolateNameServer` parameter
 - Most methods are asynchronous due to isolate communication
 - `IsolatedHive` does not support `HiveObject` or `HiveList`
+- Isolate communication does add some overhead.
+See the benchmarks above.

 NOTE: On web, `IsolatedHive` directly calls `Hive` since web does not support isolates